Pearson-Higher-Ed/ux-test-platform/README.md

 mvn test
 </pre>

 NOTE: Mobile tests runs only on Sauce Machine.
+But still it can be triggered locally to run on Sauce via Sauce Connect.
+Follow this <a href="https://neo.pearson.com/docs/DOC-617300">link</a> for detailed steps.

 ##How to run your tests in sauce:
   * __elements sdk__: